jiankuang/IBM/IA.md

 Overview -> Project Properties -> Users/Groups -> Browse
 #### Modifying project analysis settings
 Overview -> Project Properties -> Analysis Settings -> Project
+#### Enabling drill down security for a project
+Once drill down security is enabled for a project, only users with the IA drill down project role can drill down into data.

 ### Jobs
 When multiple analysis jobs are sent for processing, they are processed in a **queue**.